 (x)dcTog - double crochet (x) number stitches together

 For this pattern, there are occasions when you will be working into the front or back loop only.
+Please see pictures at bottom of page.

 To begin: Make a magic circle and insert 8dc.
 Close circle and join to 1st dc with slst.